DATA PROTECTION POLICY

 4. Responsibilities under the General Data Protection Regulation

-4.1 New Vehicle Solutions Limited is a data controller and/or data processor under the GDPR.
+4.1 New Vehicle Solutions Limited is a data controller and a data processor under the GDPR.

 4.2 Anyone in a managerial or supervisory roles throughout New Vehicle Solutions Limited are responsible for developing and encouraging good information handling practices within the organisation; responsibilities are set out in individual job descriptions.

 4.3 The Data Protection Officer a member of the senior management team, is accountable to Board of Directors/Principals of the firm for the management of personal information within the firm and for ensuring that compliance with data protection legislation and good practice can be demonstrated.
 This accountability includes:

 · development and implementation of the PIMS as required by this policy; and

 · security and risk management in relation to compliance with the policy.

 4.4 The Data Protection Officer, who the Board of Directors/Principals considers to be suitably qualified and experienced, has been appointed to take responsibility for the firm’s compliance with this policy on a day-to-day basis.
 In particular, has direct responsibility for ensuring that the firm complies with the GDPR, as do

 4.5 The Data Protection Officer has specific responsibilities in respect of procedures such as the Subject Access Request procedure and are the first point of call for Employees seeking clarification on any aspect of data protection compliance.